-The Group currently has a six-member Board, of which three are independent Non-executive Directors.
-The Board is chaired by an Executive Director.
-Together, the Directors have a broad range of experience, expertise, skills and qualifications relevant to the Group and its business.
+The Group currently has a six-member Board, of whom four are independent Non-executive Directors.
+Together, the Directors have a broad range of experience, expertise, skills, qualifications, and contacts relevant to the Group and its business.

-Details of each Director's qualifications, experience, special responsibilities and information on other directorships held are set out in the 2022 Annual Report and on the Group's website.
-Their individual skills and experience are set out in the 2022 Annual Report and on the Group's website.
+Details of their individual skills and experience are set out in the Annual Report and on the Group's governance website.